Rose Red (miniseries): Intertextuality

 King's teleplay for Rose Red contains references to various characters from his other works: The character of Annie Wheaton is similar to another Stephen King character, Carrie White—the main character from King's first published novel, Carrie.
 As a young girl, Carrie telekinetically dropped stones on her house, and Annie does the same thing at both the beginning and end of Rose Red.
-Likewise, the epilogue of Carrie contains a brief appearance of a young girl named Annie who, it appears, has the same powers as Carrie.
+The epilogue of Carrie contains a brief appearance of a young girl named Annie who, it appears, has the same powers as Carrie.

-Likewise, the character of Deanna Petrie shares the last name of the young protagonist Mark Petrie of King's 1975 novel 'Salem's Lot.
-Likewise, Emery Waterman shares a name—and many character traits—with Harold Emery Lauder from The Stand.
-Nick Hardaway shares similarities with Nick Hopewell from The Langoliers, such as his name, the fact that he is British and that he has to constrain Ermery´s mother when she lost her mind in a similar way like Nick Hopewell constrained Craig Toomey.
+The character of Deanna Petrie shares the last name of the young protagonist Mark Petrie of King's 1975 novel 'Salem's Lot.
+Emery Waterman shares a name—and many character traits—with Harold Emery Lauder from The Stand.
+Nick Hardaway shares similarities with Nick Hopewell from The Langoliers, such as his name, the fact that he is British, that he has to constrain Emery's mother when she lost her mind in a similar way that Nick Hopewell constrained Craig Toomey and that he sacrifices himself to save others.

 Rose Red is referred to in King's Black House as one of the places where "slippage" occurs.

-The character Pam has the special power of "The Touch".
-Although the ability is not referred to with this name, it is the same psychic power that the characters Alain Johns and Jake Chambers have in The Dark Tower novels.
+The character Pam has the special power of "The Touch."
+Although the ability is not referred to by this name, it is the same psychic power that the characters Alain Johns and Jake Chambers have in The Dark Tower novels.